manymoments/manymoments.github.io/_posts/2022-06-28-DAG-meets-BFT.markdown

 >Hence, recursively, the vertex's causal history in both local views is exactly the same.

 The non-equivocation property eliminates the ability of Byzantine validators to lie, which drastically simplifies the consensus logic.
-As we explain shortly, [Narwhal](https://arxiv.org/abs/2105.11827) and [Bullshark](https://arxiv.org/abs/2201.05677) provide an efficient implementation of it.
+As we explain shortly, [Narwhal](https://arxiv.org/abs/2105.11827) and [Bullshark](https://arxiv.org/abs/2201.05677) provide an efficient reliabile broadcast implementation.

 #### Network speed throughput and chain quality